HKManager/HK/00.PoyoWord/HK.PoyoWordBook/HK.PoyoWordBook/HK.PoyoWordBook.Android/Assets/Poyo/game/RunBird/README.md

 that we tried to incorporate are fork, branch, push, pull, clone.

 You are pappu in the game, a little character.
-You need to click the mouse or tap (touch screen) to levitate or else pappu will descend.
-If he hits the top or bottom boundaries that will end the game.
+You need to click the mouse or tap (touch screen) to levitate else pappu will descend.
+If he hits the top or bottom boundaries that'll end the game.

 There will be some obstacles along the way like forks, branches and some enemies who are also known as "pakias".
 Hitting them